adamsardar/stoneTrees/README.md

 [78] 96 --1720 543--962  494--1619 501--1619 512--1769 675--1879 757--1987
 ```

+Notice here that there are three stages: build the object (`subOptimalSteinerProblem$new()`), identify solutions and add them to the pool of distinct solutions (`lymphoma_multiMWCS$identifyMultipleSteinerSolutions()`) and finally extract solutions from the pool as graphs (`lymphoma_multiMWCS$getSolutionPoolGraphs()`).

-If the user is interested in the bootstrapped Steiner Tree problem (aka the Steiner Forest problem), whereby initial seeds randomly sub-sampled and the resultant Steiner problem solved, then a third class is used.
+If the user is interested in the bootstrapped Steiner Tree problem (aka the Steiner Forest problem), whereby initial seeds are repeatedly sub-sampled and the resultant Steiner problem solved, then a third class is used.
 This is a seed/terminal-based routine, so a graph with terminals must be used: one included in the package is the `karateGraph` problem.
 The methods used are: `nodeCentricSteinerForestProblem$new()`, `$sampleMultipleBootstrapSteinerSolutions()` which populates a solution pool with random draws from the Steiner forest problem and `$getBootstrapSolutionPoolGraphs()` which returns the aggregated result.

 ```
 > nodeCentricSteinerForestProblem$new(karateGraph)$sampleMultipleBootstrapSteinerSolutions()$getBootstrapSolutionPoolGraphs()